How to Calculate the Right Septic Tank Size for Your Home

 🇦🇺 Australia

-In Australia, regulations are often set at the state or local council level.
-Like in the UK, the system often factors in:
+Regulations in Australia are commonly imposed at the state or local council level.
+As is the case in the UK, the system frequently takes into account:

 - Expected water usage